-• A small gem in the Indian Ocean, on the east coast of Madagascar, just a 55-minute flight from the capital.
-Approximately 35,000 inhabitants live there.
-Sainte-Marie Island is long and narrow, about sixty kilometers long and only 7 wide.
-The island has a lot to offer in terms of excursions and activities, whether maritime or terrestrial.
+A small pearl of land in the Indian Ocean, on Madagascar’s east coast, just 55 minutes’ flight from the capital.
+It is home to around 40,000 inhabitants.
+The island of Sainte Marie is long and wide, some sixty kilometres long and only 7 wide, and has everything to offer in terms of excursions and activities, whether by land or sea.

-• The island is not only known for its beautiful paradise beaches, but it is also rich in history, lush nature, and two primary forests.
-It is world-renowned as a meeting place for humpback whales from June to September.
-This is one of the island’s tourist attractions during this period, and the Sainte-Marie channel is one of the best places to observe them up close.
+The island is not only known for its beautiful beaches but is also rich in history, culture, lush nature, two primary forests are still found here, and is well known for being a breeding ground for humpback whales from June to September.
+The Sainte Marie channel is one of the best places to see them up close.

-Around the city center, the oldest Catholic church in all of Madagascar and the pirate cemetery invite you to imagine the astonishment of the first Westerners privileged to stay in this Eden.
-The island was indeed one of the pirate strongholds in the 17th and 18th centuries.
-Some wrecks are still present and recently documented, such as William Kid’s ship, the Adventure Galley, the ferry Dragon…
+Near the town centre is the oldest Catholic church in Madagascar.
+The island was also one of the haunts of pirates in the 17th and 18th centuries.
+A number of wrecks are still present and have recently been catalogued, including William Kid’s ship, the Galley adventure, the Dragon ferry, etc.

-Towards the east coast, visit and excursion in the mangrove forests, walks on islets, snorkeling, artisanal fishing, sports fishing, scuba diving, kitesurfing, and hiking are all exciting activities.
+Towards the east coast, visits and excursions in the mangrove forests, walks in the islets, snorkeling, artisanal fishing, sport fishing, scuba diving, kit surfing, hiking.

-Custom trips from the capital are organized according to your wishes.
+Trips from the capital can be organised according to your wishes.

 Day at Île aux Nattes, a small piece of land only accessible by canoe or boat, at the southern tip of the island.
 Swimming, beach, snorkeling, boat tours, visit to the village and 360° viewpoint and not forgetting the purple orchid endemic to this place which flowers from September to November.
 Grilling on the beach.